Written by Simon Davies

 While doing this, leaders must remember to get the basics right too.
 Good customer service and customer focus are not the difference but are ‘givens’ and must be executed well.
 Also important are efficient operations.
 It is too easy for costs to run away with higher and higher levels of service and customization.
 The answer is to be lean as possible – ruthlessly drive out things that are not to do with creating value or insight.
 Many successful organizations combine an intimate ‘front end’ with a very lean ‘back end’ operation so that the customer experiences the benefits of the customer intimacy strategy as well as the efficiencies of a lean operation.

 Many organizations today are finding that their strategy has run its course.
 This is happening more and more in markets where multiple organizations have been following a product strategy and the where the market has become commoditized as the points of differentiation have become so small as to give no discernible value differential.
 In this environment, organizations then face the choice of competing on cost or following a customer intimate strategy.

 Simon Davies is a Senior Consultant at OTM.
 ON THE MARK’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
-OTM has been in business for 30 years and is a global leader in organization design consulting.
+OTM is a global leader in organization design consulting.